|PUBLIC SERVICE DEPARTMENT

 GAY STREET BRIDGE

-Due to the renovation and closure of the Henley Street Bridge, the Public Service Department will make every attempt to keep the Gay Street Bridge open and safe for traffic.
+The Public Service Department will make every attempt to keep the Gay Street Bridge open and safe for traffic.
 In the past, the City has temporarily closed the Gay Street Bridge to avoid using salt that is corrosive to steel.
-To facilitate traffic flow during the Henley closure, Public Service will coordinate with the local TDOT office and will be using when feasible, a special melting agent that is less corrosive to the bridge but still effective.
+To facilitate traffic flow Public Service will use a special melting agent that is less corrosive to the bridge but still effective.
 The product recommended by TDOT is Potassium Acetate.
-If Potassium Acetate is not available, then brine and rock will be used to keep this key access route to downtown and South Knoxville open.
+If Potassium Acetate is not available, then brine and rock salt will be used to keep this key access route to downtown and South Knoxville open.

 FREQUENTLY ASKED QUESTIONS ABOUT SNOW REMOVAL